 3. A League of Their Own

-The film: Leading actors Tom Hanks and Geena Davis play in the movie A League of Their Own.
+Leading actors Tom Hanks and Geena Davis play in the movie A League of Their Own.
 Set in the Northwest US during WWII, a new group of women decided to take things into their own hands to keep major league baseball alive while the majority of men are at war.
 There’s just one problem though: women aren’t allowed to play Major League Baseball and they seek to change that.

 The historical context: Women’s rights were still in process in the 1940s and 1950s USA.
 Amidst WWII, Major League Baseball had basically come to a halt.
 But a few courageous women decided to pick things up.
-At first there was a lot of pushback, because women were seen as too frail for such a sport.
+At first, there was a lot of pushback because women were seen as too frail for such a sport.
 They were also forced to play in skirts instead of more suitable sports clothing.
 Most of the women on these teams came from farm homes and some were even illiterate.
-After the league reached huge successes, society realised that women were perfectly capable of playing professional sports.
+After the league reached huge successes, society realized that women were perfectly capable of playing professional sports.
 It was a huge step forward in letting women into traditionally male-dominated roles.

 4. Hidden Figures

-The historical context: Not only did women in general have a tough time getting their well-deserved positions in STEM, it was especially difficult for African-American women.
+The historical context: Not only did women, in general, have a tough time getting their well-deserved positions in STEM, it was especially difficult for African-American women.
 From 1919 through the 1960s, the Civil Rights Movement brought light to the struggle and inequality that faced many African-Americans despite the Emancipation Proclamation Lincoln implemented to end the Civil War.
 In addition to Katherine Johnson, other famous figures that worked to find racial equality in the US were Rosa Parks, Martin Luther King Jr., and Nellie Hunt.

 5. Good Morning Vietnam

-The film: Starring the beloved comedian Robin Williams, he plays a DJ known as Adrian Cronauer who hosts a radio show during the Vietnam War in the 1970s.
+A must-see movie for anyone into American studies: Starring the beloved comedian Robin Williams, he plays a DJ known as Adrian Cronauer who hosts a radio show during the Vietnam War in the 1970s.
 He soon after is shipped to Vietnam to bring up the morale of the US troops there.
 He ends up becoming wildly popular among the troops, but clashes with the middle management.
 He also experiences a new side of the Vietnam War in his daily life that isn’t being shown on the news.

 The historical context: The Vietnam War was one of the most unpopular wars among citizens in US history.
 Although the issues began a decade prior, US President Dwight D. Eisenhower pledged support to South Vietnam to stop their invading neighbors from North Vietnam.
 By 1960, over 9000 US troops were based in Vietnam backed by the idea that if Vietnam fell to communism, then so would all of Asia.
 By 1967, this number skyrocketed to 500,000 and protests erupted across the US.
 In an effort to silence the mass amounts of death and horrific situations, the government covered up the majority of news about Vietnam.
 It wasn’t until 1982 after the war ended that recognition was made public for the 60,000 US troops that had died and hundreds of thousands more were injured.